 ⏱️ Time: 2+ weekends | 💲 Cost: $$$

 If your yard has even a gentle slope, you can build a small stream that winds through your garden beds.
-Dig a shallow trench, line it with pond liner and add river rock and pebbles.
-A small pump recirculates the water from the bottom back to the top.
+Dig a shallow trench.
+Line it with pond liner.
+Add a small pump that recirculates the water from the bottom back to the top.
 It feels like something from a woodland hike — a natural thread of water pulling everything together.
 Here’s a tip: Let the stream curve and bend.
 Straight lines feel man-made.
 Nature prefers a little wobble.

 How to do it: